ferencberes/ethp2psim/docs/source/adversary.rst

 .. autoclass:: adversary.EavesdropEvent

 So far, we have mostly shown how to interact with only one :class:`message.Message`.
-But you can only gain meaningful insights by simulation various messages at once.
+But you can only gain meaningful insights by simulating various messages at once.
 In the next section, we show how to do this with ease.